Information Privacy & Security (IPS)

 What changes are in place for the IPS series?

-Effective April 1, 2023, the Health Privacy (HIPAA) modules that were included in the Information Privacy and Security (IPS) series will no longer part of the IPS series.
+Effective April 1, 2023, the Health Privacy (HIPAA) modules that were included in the Information Privacy and Security (IPS) series are no longer part of the IPS series.

-A new HIPAA series will include the Health Privacy (HIPAA) modules as well as a new HIPAA Basics for Healthcare Professionals course.
+A new HIPAA series includes the Health Privacy (HIPAA) modules as well as a new HIPAA Basics for Healthcare Professionals course.
 Organizations that have Health Privacy (HIPAA) modules in their gradebooks will have the new HIPAA series added to their renewal invoices (for an additional fee).

 The IPS series will continue to include Information Security and FERPA courses.
 The series will also be expanded to include five topic-focused webinars.
 Organizations that subscribe to IPS will have access to these five webinars for no additional charge.